humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 - `disableContentContainer()` - is called when this module is disabled for a given container.

 - `getContentContentContainerDescription()` - provides a general description of this module for a given container.

+- `getContentContainerConfigUrl()` - returns an URL linking to a container level configuration

 The following example module can be enabled on space and profile level: